paul-london/Bioinformatics/Different Approaches to Pattern Matching/README.md

 ## ⚙️ Usage
 To run this project locally, follow these steps:
 1. Download the contents of this repository folder
 2. In cell 4 of the Jupyter Notebook, change the variable `p` to the desired pattern to match.
-See notes in this cell for patterns used in the notebook. *Note: for use in index-based methods, length must be 24.*
+See notes in this cell for patterns used previously in the notebook. *Note: for use in index-based methods, length must be 24.*
 3. Run the remaining cells to compare each pattern matching method

 This project uses standard Python (3.x) with no external dependencies.